Best Euro account in the US 2026

 How to open a euro account online

-If you’re not a resident in Europe, you can still open a non-resident euro account online, with a specialist provider like Wise or Revolut.
+If you’re not a resident in Europe, you can still open a non-resident account online in Europe, with a specialist provider like Wise or Revolut.
 Let’s look at how you open a euro account with Wise as an easy example:

 1. Download the Wise app or open the Wise desktop site